Physical Therapy School Requirements: Admission Process Guide

 Step 1: Research Physical Therapy Programs

 The first step in the admission process is to research physical therapy programs and identify the schools that offer the program you are interested in.
-Consider the location, cost, reputation, and program requirements when selecting schools to apply to.
+Consider the location, cost, reputation, and program requirements when selecting schools to which you will apply.

 Step 2: Complete Prerequisite Courses